Tevar: Plot

 Ghanshyam "Pintoo" Shukla is a young Kabaddi player from Agra who goes to factionism-hit Mathura to take part in practice.
-There, in a twist of fate, he saves a civilian, Radhika Mishra from a goon, Gajendar Singh, a dangerous faction leader, who is in love with Radhika and wants to marry her against her wishes.
+In a twist of fate, he saves a civilian, Radhika Mishra, from a goon, Gajendar Singh, a dangerous faction leader, who is in love with Radhika and wants to marry her against her wishes.
 Pintoo tries to comfort her because Gajendar Singh killed her brother Mahesh.
 When he saves Radhika, he humiliates Gajendar into taking his pants off.
 Gajendar refuses to put them back on until someone finds Radhika and brings her back.
 Pintoo helps Radhika escape and takes her to his house in Agra, hiding her in his room with the help of his sister, Pinky.

 Soon, his parents find out she is hiding in their house.
-Radhika and Pintoo run away again and she falls in love with him.
+Radhika and Pintoo run away again, and she falls in love with him.
 The next day, after taking care of Gajendar and his men, Pintoo and his friends drop Radhika off at the airport to go to America.
 Radhika cries on the way there, not wanting to leave Pintoo.
 They bring her parents to see her one last time before she leaves.
-After Radhika is past airport security, Pintoo realizes he loves Radhika.
+After Radhika passes airport security, Pintoo realizes he loves Radhika.
 She shows up behind him, saying that she was waiting for him to stop her.
 She turns to leave when Pintoo is silent, taking it as a refusal, but Pintoo calls her back, and they confirm their love with a hug.